-Congratulations to Kaleb Raymond, one of our finalists at SDL Achievers Scholarship 2018!
+Congratulations to Kaleb Raymond, one of our finalists at SDL365 Achievers Scholarship 2018!
 His ability to set goals and following them is so motivating, that we decided to offer him a prize amounting $50 to help pay for college tuition.
 Congrats, Justin!
 Never stop working towards your life goals!

 “You can hope it gets better, you can follow your dreams.